Restrictions on rebated fuel usage

 Why have the rules changed?

 These duty changes are part of the government’s aim to bring the UK’s greenhouse gas emissions to net zero by 2050 – a target that is set in law.
-The changes are also intended to support another of the government’s objectives to cut air pollution to save lives.
+The changes are also intended to support another of the government’s objectives: to cut air pollution to save lives.

 How will the red diesel changes affect businesses?